Chart Color Schemes

 Employment

-Forestville-Killarney Heights has a highly educated workforce with notable representation in the technology sector.
-Its unemployment rate is 2.9%.
+Forestville - Killarney Heights has a highly educated workforce with notable representation in the technology sector.
+As of September 2025, its unemployment rate is 3.4%.

-As of June 2025, there are 6,936 residents employed, with an unemployment rate of 1.3% lower than Greater Sydney's rate of 4.2%.
-Workforce participation is at 62.0%, similar to Greater Sydney's 60.0%.
-Employment is concentrated in professional & technical (1.4 times the regional average), health care & social assistance, and education & training.
-However, transport, postal & warehousing shows lower representation at 2.8% compared to the regional average of 5.3%.
+The area's unemployment rate is 0.8% lower than Greater Sydney's rate of 4.2%, and its workforce participation rate is 62.0%, compared to Greater Sydney's 60.0%.
+Employment among residents is concentrated in professional & technical, health care & social assistance, and education & training sectors.
+The area has a particularly notable concentration in professional & technical employment, with levels at 1.4 times the regional average.
+Conversely, transport, postal & warehousing shows lower representation at 2.8% versus the regional average of 5.3%.

 Frequently Asked Questions - Employment